Węgorzewo: Polish suzerainty

-In 1454, the region was incorporated by King Casimir IV Jagiellon to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
-After the subsequent Thirteen Years' War, since 1466, it formed part of Poland as a fief.
+In 1454, the region was incorporated by King Casimir IV Jagiellon into the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
+After the subsequent Thirteen Years' War (1454–1466), the Teutonic Order regained authority over the town as a fief of the Polish Crown.
 The land around the castle began to be settled by the end of the 15th century.
 As it was primarily farmland, the Lake Mamry was blocked up to allow the construction of a watermill.
 Ca. 1510 a locality known as Neudorf ("new village") or Gerothwol had developed near the Angerburg.
 After the foundation of the Duchy of Prussia as a fief of the Kingdom of Poland in 1525, Angerburg/Węgobork became the seat of a district head.
 It was granted town rights in 1571.
 The Polish inhabitants called the city by its Polish name Węgobork.
 A large part of the town was destroyed by a fire in 1608, including a wooden church and the 20-year-old town hall.

-Being situated in Masuria, in the transition area with the ethnographic region of Lithuania Minor, Węgobork/Angerburg had a Polish majority with sizable minorities of Germans and Lithuanians (Lietuvninks).
+Being situated in Masuria, in the transition area with the ethnographic region of Lithuania Minor, Węgobork/Angerburg had a Polish majority with sizable minorities of Germans and Lithuanians.
 The town suffered from the Swedish-Polish Wars, attacks by the Tatars, and plague epidemics, the last outbreak of which occurred in 1710 and claimed 1,111 victims.
 To help repopulate the town, 48 people from Salzburg, Austria were resettled here in 1732.
 The Lithuanian minority diminished after the 16th and 17th centuries, while Poles still formed the majority of the district's population in the early 19th century (52% in 1825).